awslabs/amazon-kinesis-video-streams-sdp/test/coverity/READNE.md

    - Report generation in both HTML and JSON formats

 You should now have the HTML formatted violations list in a directory named `build/coverity_report`.
-With the current configuration and the provided project, you should not see any deviations.